joshmanisdabomb/loosely-connected-concepts/README.md

 # Loosely Connected Concepts #
-This is a mod for Minecraft 1.14.4 that features blocks, items, mobs, biomes and dimensions that stand on their own, but also connect with each other.
+This is a mod for Minecraft 1.15.2 aiming for a vanilla-like expansion to the base game.
+It features blocks, items, mobs, biomes and dimensions that stand on their own, but also connect with each other.

-** This mod is in very early alpha. **
+** This mod is in beta and is not feature complete. **

 You can read more about the predecessors Aimless Agglomeration by clicking [here](https://bitbucket.org/joshmanisdabomb/loosely-connected-concepts/src/master/AA.md) and Yet Another Mod by clicking [here](https://bitbucket.org/joshmanisdabomb/loosely-connected-concepts/src/master/YAM.md).